Interview with author Angela Menzies

 Book Is Available On Amazon

 Q2.
-What were the key challenges you faced while writing ‘The Mystery of the Blue Goo’ book?
+What were the key challenges you faced while writing ‘Bridges To Heal US’ book?

 Q3.
 What books or authors have most influenced your own writing?